Innovation-Helium-2/Helium-2-Docs/Interview_script.md

 1. How many properties do you manage?

-1. Could you tell me about the tech that has impacted you at your job, and what technologies you use?
+1. Could you tell me about the tech that has impacted you at your job?

 1. Could you tell me a problem that you have had with the technology you mentioned?